England. Change location

 Advanced creative writing

-Advanced creative writing develops your writing ability by widening your generic range and developing your knowledge of style.
-The module works on the forms introduced in the OU level 2 module Creative writing (A215) – fiction, poetry and life writing – and supplements these with dramatic writing, showing you how to write for stage, radio and film.
-You’ll explore how these scriptwriting skills might enhance your prose style, improve your writing across the range of forms, and further develop your individual style and voice.
-The module offers guidance on professional layouts for the dramatic media and is a natural progression from Creative writing (A215).
+This module develops your writing ability by widening your generic range and developing your knowledge of structure and style.
+The module works on the forms introduced in Creative writing (A215) – fiction, poetry and life writing – and supplements these with dramatic writing, showing you how to write for stage, audio and screen.
+You’ll explore how skills and techniques from one form of writing might usefully cross over to others: how does a short story become a film?
+How are scriptwriting techniques employed in novels?
+And how might poets and life writers fruitfully engage with the strategies of dramatists and writers of prose fiction?
+The module offers guidance on structuring compelling narratives and cultivating distinctive voices, and is a natural progression from the OU level 2 module.

 Modules count towards OU qualifications